-Spleen crostini in broth is an ancient Tuscan dish, particularly popular in Florence.
-This tasty recipe involves using veal spleen, which is boiled in broth along with other ingredients.
-The stale bread crostini are then soaked in the cooking broth and served hot.
+Crostini alla milza in brodo are an ancient Tuscan dish, particularly common in Firenze.
+This tasty recipe uses veal spleen, which is boiled in the broth together with other ingredients.
+The slices of stale bread are then soaked in the cooking broth and served hot.
 A rich and flavorful first course, perfect for winter days.

-Remove the soft part of the veal spleen from its casing and place it in a bowl with a pinch of salt and an egg yolk.
-Spread it on slices of stale bread that have been quickly dipped in milk beforehand.
+Remove the soft part of the veal spleen from its casing and place it in a bowl with a little salt and an egg yolk; spread it on slices of stale bread that have previously been quickly dipped in milk

 Spoon